 Respondent shall provide a Transmittal Letter with its response.
-The Executive Summary should highlight key components of the Respondent's response.
-In particular the Executive Summary should (1) articulate the vision for the Site, which identifies any proposed uses and tenant(s); (2) discuss how the District and surrounding neighborhood will benefit from the proposed project (i.e., economic impact, job creation, etc.); and (3) describe how the proposed project fits within the existing neighborhood fabric.
-The summary should not exceed two (2) 8.5x11 pages.
+The Transmittal Letter should highlight key components of the Respondent's response.
+In particular the letter should (1) articulate the vision for the Site, which identifies any proposed uses and tenant(s); (2) discuss how the District and surrounding neighborhood will benefit from the proposed project (i.e., economic impact, job creation, etc.); (3) discuss how the proposal will incorporate the community goals established through the OurRFP process; and 4) describe how the proposed project fits within the existing neighborhood fabric.